Youseii/Youseii/README.md

 My name is **Youcef** and Master student in Internship in a French school for my Certification !
 I really like working on some personal projects on my free time

-Aside from programming, I try to learn some new technologies, for example : network, cybersecurity, AI, etc...
-I also enjoy playing some video games **League of Legend took a lot of hours in my life :upside_down_face:**
+Aside from programming, I try to learn some new technologies, for example : network, cybersecurity, AI, etc..

 # **Need help using one of my project?**
 Feel free to open issues on the GitHub page of my projects if you need anything